rohitaragde/CS544-Quic-Chat-Main/readme.md

 #### Active Users Listing

 - **List Active Users:** Allows users to request a list of active users in the chat room.

+#### Authentication

+- **TLS for Secure Connections:** Incorporated TLS to secure connections.
+The client uses a certificate file for authentication, ensuring that only authorized clients can connect to the server.
+If a certificate file is not provided, the client defaults to using a basic TLS configuration.

+#### Multi-client Support

+- **Handling Multiple Clients:** The server can handle multiple clients simultaneously.
+Each client initiates a connection and opens a stream to communicate with the server.
+The server can manage multiple streams concurrently, allowing multiple clients to communicate at the same time.

+#### Error Handling

+- **Error Logging:** Error handling is critical in our protocol.
+Both the client and server log any errors encountered during communication.
+If an error occurs, such as an issue with reading from a stream or decoding a PDU, it is logged.

+#### Chat Messages from Client to Server

+- **Initial Handshake and Message Exchange:** Clients can send chat messages to the server.
+This is part of the initialization handshake, where the client sends a "hello from client" message.
+The server responds with a menu of video options for the client to choose from.